dice-cyfronet/ip-wrangler/README.md

 In polish __Portostawiaczka__

-## Usage

-This application will be used as a standalone service.
+This application manages DNAT port mappings and IP mappings for Virtual Machiness (behind the NAT).
 It need to be run on a node which is a router for Virtual Machines.
-It is able to add and remove port mapping (DNAT `iptables` rules) for VMs which are behind the NAT.
-It provides API reachable via HTTP URL (`GET`, `POST`, `DELETE`) which performs changes `iptables` `nat` tables.
+It provides API reachable via HTTP URL (`GET`, `POST`, `DELETE`) which allow to perform changes on `iptables` `nat` tables.
+It handles pool of used and empty port mappings or IP mappings using SQLite database.
+It used by [Atmosphere](https://github.com/dice-cyfronet/atmosphere).

 ## Installation